A guide to hiking Clouds Rest for hikers with acrophobia

 and are worried about your acrophobia kicking in on top of the ridge.

 I am afraid of heights.
-Four weeks ago, I tried to summit half dome and gave up half way to sub-dome since I could not handle the height.
-Yet, I reached the summit of Clouds Rest with the help of two friends who walked me through the ridge.
+In July 2016, I tried to summit half dome and gave up half way to sub-dome since I could not handle the height.
+Yet, I reached the summit of Clouds Rest with the help of two friends who walked me through the ridge just a couple of weeks later.
 Yes, you need someone you can trust to guide you, but there is a hack to solving this.

 To start with remember two things: